 The Nonic is your standard pint glass that can be found in many pubs around the world.
 Unfortunately it isn’t really designed to do anything spectacular to the flavours, aromas or appearance of your beer; instead, it is built for its usability by the establishment and you, the patron: easier to grip, easier to store and stronger (“No Nicks” is how it got its name).
 These glasses will hold your beer well but unfortunately they won’t do anything (good or bad) for the flavour.

 Designed For: All beer and ales, but above all to give you that real pub feel.

 This straight-edged pint glass was created in America to fit snuggly into a cocktail shaker.
 Whilst being an excellent vessel for cocktails and an excellent device for shaking them, beer does not need to be shaken and the shaker, much like the nonic, is poor at adding anything to the flavour of your beer.
 It is another saviour for the establishment because it is extremely sturdy.
 So next time your barman reaches to pour your favourite craft brew into a shaker, do yourself (and your beer) a “flavour” and ask him for a glass that is a little more redeeming.

 Designed For: Cocktail making, but lagers and lighter beers are most suited to it.

 Named functionally, this glass was created to show off the crisp beauty of the pilsner beer.
-These glasses will always be tall and slender, wider at the rim than at the base, showcasing the beers colour and clarity, and allowing you to watch those crisp bubbles rise through it.
+These glasses are tall and slender, wider at the rim than at the base, showcasing the beers colour and clarity, and allowing you to watch those crisp bubbles rise through it.
 Many are also tapered to help maintain, and to show off, the long lasting head of the beer.
-There is also a stemmed version of this glass in Germany, called a pokal, and in style it looks very similar to a champagne flute.
+There is also a stemmed version of this glass in Germany, called a pokal, and, in style, it looks very similar to a champagne flute.